dask/dask/docs/source/best-practices.rst

 Best Practices
 ==============

-It is easy to get started with Dask arrays, but using them *well* requires some experience.
+It is easy to get started with Dask's APIs, but using them *well* requires some experience.
 This page contains suggestions for best practices, and includes solutions to common problems.

 This document specifically focuses on best practices that are shared among all of the Dask APIs.
 Readers may first want to investigate one of the